AlmasB/FXGL/CONTRIBUTING.md

 This will compile and package all FXGL modules, as well as create FXGL-x.y.z.jar, including sources, javadoc and uber-jar in the "fxgl/target/" directory.

-## Development

-Due to heavy use of Kotlin, the only feasible IDE is [IntelliJ IDEA](https://www.jetbrains.com/idea/).

 ## Workflow

 Typically there will be 2 branches: `master` and `x.y.z`.